arianlundberg/BCR/README.md

 ### META-SKCM.RData
 All data derived from the public cohorts of META-SKCM are saved in this file.

+### sig.gene.RData
+All significant genes from interaction analyses and genes included in BCM signature are stored in this file.

 Please contact Arian Lundberg : **arian.lundberg@ucsf.edu** if you have any furthur questions.